 - Students must have completed their first year or second year of law student by summer of 2017.
 CCR does not accept law graduates in the Ella Baker program.

 - Excellent legal research and oral/written communication skills

 - Experience and/or a demonstrated commitment to social justice, organizing and/or social movements;

 - Familiarity with issues of racial justice, gender justice, civil rights, international human rights, and/or national security law

 Because we have limited resources, CCR strongly advises applicants to make every effort to secure their own summer funding.
 Possible sources include: your law school; local Bar Foundation; Equal Justice America, etc. However, if a student can demonstrate they diligently sought alternate funding but were ultimately unsuccessful, CCR will provide the student with a summer stipend.
 Accepted students will receive information on CCR sponsored stipends upon receiving notice of their acceptance.

 The application period for 2Ls has ended.
 1Ls will be able to upload their applications between December 16, and December 23, 2016.
-Once the application link is reactivated for 1Ls, you must upload the following documents as a single PDF in order for your application to be considered complete:
+Using this link, please upload the following documents as a single PDF in order for your application to be considered complete: